Some Extremal Symmetric Inequalities: Introduction

 The cones $\cP_{3,6}$ and $\cP_{4,4}$ are studied with special interests (for example \cite{RefCLRc, RefBla}).
 The cones $\cP_{3,6}^s$ and $\cP_{4,4}^s$ are also studied in many articles (for example \cite{RefCLR, RefGKR}).
-For a closed convev cone $\cP$, an element $f \in \cE(\cP)$ is called an {\it exposed}, if there exists a hyperplane $H$ of $\cH$ such that $H \cap \cP = \R_+ \cdot f$.
+Let $\cP$ be a closed convex cone which contains no line.
+An element $f \in \cE(\cP)$ is called an {\it exposed}, if there exists a hyperplane $H$ of $\cH$ such that $H \cap \cP = \R_+ \cdot f$.
 For example, if $\cP$ is an polyhedral convex cone, then all $f \in \cE(\cP)$ are exposed.
 In \cite{RefBHORS}, it is proved that if $f \in \cE(\cP_{3,6}) - \Sigma_{3,6}$ is exposed, then $V_{\C}(f)$ is an irreducible rational curve with 10 acnodes.
-All the extremal even sextics are determined in \cite{RefAb}.
+All the extremal even sextics are determined in \cite{RefAc}.
 It provides many elements of $\cE(\cP_{3,6}) - \Sigma_{3,6}$.
 Some important symmetric elements of $\cE(\cP_{3,6})$ are also provided in \cite{RefCL, RefGKR}.
 But, all the symmetric elements of $\cE(\cP_{3,6})$ are not determined yet.
 In \S 3 of this article, we prove the following theorem about the six dimensional PSD cone $\cP_{3,6}^{s0}$.

 \Tda{Theorem 1.5} \Tdan{1.5} \proclaim{Theorem 1.5} {\sl There exists a non-empty open subset $\cU \subset \R^3$ such that for every $(u$, $v$, $w) \in \cU$ there exists $\frf_{u,v,w} \in \cP_{3,6}^{s0}$ which satisfies the following (1), (2), (3) and (4): } {\parindent=20pt \Item{\rm (1)} {\sl $\frf_{u,v,w}(u,v,1) = \frf_{u,v,w}(w,1,1) = \frf_{u,v,w}(1,1,1) = 0$. } \Item{\rm (2)} {\sl $\frf_{u,v,w}$ is irreducible in $\C[x,y,z]$. } \Item{\rm (3)} {\sl $\frf_{u,v,w} \in \cE(\cP_{3,6}) - \Sigma_{3,6}$.} \Item{\rm (4)} {\sl $V_{\C}(\frf_{u,v,w})$ is an irreducible rational curve which has 10 acnodes.}